hansenms/FHIRDevDays-Redmond2019/README.md

 # FHIR DevDays - Redmond 2019

-This repository contains a very basic setup containing:
+This repository contains an example application for [FHIR DevDays 2019 on the Microsoft Redmond Campus](https://www.devdays.com/us/schedule/).

+The setup includes:

 1. [Azure API for FHIR](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/)
 1. A single page JavaScript app that accesses the FHIR API.